GovInTheOpen/GitBook-Documents/README.md

 # Open Government Coalition

-Welcome to the Open Government Coalition \(OGC\), a network of city governments working on projects together.
+Welcome to the Open Government Coalition \(OGC\), a network of government agencies working on projects together.

 ---

 ## Mission Statement

-_**City governments pooling technical talent to collaborate on projects with reproducible, impactful results, saving time and money**_
+_**Governments pooling technical talent to collaborate on projects with reproducible, impactful results, saving time and money**_

 ![](/assets/OGC-Web-Banner.png)